 * 1 Peter 3:10-11; For, “Whoever would love life and see good days must keep his tongue from evil and his lips from deceitful He must turn from evil and do good; he must seek peace and pursue it.

-The Acts of the Holy Spirit 05 – I will give you such as I have – Challenge Questions
+Study 5: I will give you what I have – Challenge Questions

 Read the Notes and the Bible Verses referred to in them.